 Internet speeds in India generally lag behind other large economies.
 Nevertheless, broadband usage is steadily growing and even though a relatively small percentage of the population has access to high speeds and fixed lines, this still translates to millions of people.
 Internet connectivity is unlikely to be a major concern for new arrivals in India.

 When out and about in big cities, expats will frequently come across free WiFi hotspots.
-However, internet speeds can be slow.
-Another option is internet cafes, of which there are many to choose from.
+Internet speeds can be slow, though.

 Mobile phones in India